natesway/Violet-Lullaby/README.md

 If you want to build the mod for yourself:

 - Merge `dev-lang/neko` or, if you're not using Gentoo, install `neko` via your distro's package manager.
 (Not all distros package neko.)
 If neko is not available for your distro (i.e. Void Linux), install both `cmake` and `make`, then grab the tarball for Neko 2.3.0's source code.
 Compile and install it to your system.
-- Now fetch the tarball for Haxe 4.2.5's source code.
+- If you **are not using Gentoo,** try installing `haxe` through your distro's package manager.
+If `haxelib` does not show as the Haxe Library Manager, try checking `/usr/local/bin/haxelib`.
+If that offers no dice, fetch the tarball for Haxe 4.2.5's source code instead.
 (Gentoo's `dev-lang/haxe` will not suffice!
 We need the ACTUAL Haxe library manager.)
 Install `ocaml` and then attempt to compile Haxe.
 Any missing libraries should easily be disclosed to the user during build time.
 Once Haxe has been compiled, install it to the system.
 - Set the Haxe library directory using `haxelib setup /usr/share/haxe/lib` (as both the regular user ***and*** sudo/root).
 Then, install the following libraries (you must use the version number given if it's next to the library):
   - newgrounds [1.1.5]
   - flixel [4.11.0]